ccoutant/dwarf-locations/026-refine-type.md

 to reduce the width of the type.
 In other words, a 4 byte int can become a 2 byte short or even a single byte char.
-This optimization is particularly useful when applied to vector registers because it can double or quadriple the number of lanes.
+This optimization is particularly useful when applied to vector registers because it can double or quadruple the number of lanes.
 Like loop vectorization where the compiler generates both a vectorized code block as well as a block to handle the non-vector width remainder, the compiler code generation can emit blocks of code which are used when the compiler can prove